 - Exchange rate depreciation: an increase in the domestic currency price of the foreign currency due to market forces or in the normal course of business.

 - Exchange rate devaluation: in a fixed exchange rate regime, a policy decision to make a discrete reduction in the value of the domestic currency.

 - Exchange rate revaluation: in a fixed exchange rate regime, a policy decision to make a discrete increase in the value of the domestic currency.

 - Special Drawing Rights (SDR): the official unit of account (currency) of the International Monetary Fund, (IMF).
-It is comprised of a weighted combination of the US dollar, British pound, euro and Japanese yen with the composition reviewed periodically, most recently in November 2005.
+It is comprised of a weighted combination of the US dollar, British pound, euro, Chinese yuan and Japanese yen with the composition reviewed periodically, most recently in October 2016.

 - Dutch disease: a situation where large inflows of foreign exchange cause the real exchange rate to appreciate resulting in some sectors of the economy becoming uncompetitive.
 A typical example is the discovery and subsequent exploitation of mineral resources: the term ‘Dutch’ refers to the impact of the discovery of natural gas had on the competitiveness of manufacturing in the Netherlands.